Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 In the quasi-projective setting, we will prove that \begin{theorem}[={\cref{thm:mixedDDD}}] Assume that $\hat{L}_1,\ldots,\hat{L}_n$ are compactifiable Hermitian line bundles on $X$ with singular psh metrics having positive masses.
 Then

 Equality holds if all $\hat{L}_i$'s are $\mathcal{I}$-good. \end{theorem} Here we refer to \cref{sec:quasproj} for the relevant notions.
 This theorem is further generalized to not necessarily positively curved case in \cref{cor:Igoodgeneralintersec}.
 One may regard the equality case of \eqref{eq:1} as a Chern--Weil formula as in \cite{BBGHdJ21}.
-We remark that reducing \cref{thm:bdmix} to \cref{thm:bd} is not completely trivial, as one might initially imagine.
-It requires some hard works in potential theory.

 As a consequence of \cref{thm:bdmix}, one can for example compute the mixed intersection numbers of b-divisors associated with several \emph{different} Siegel--Jacobi line bundles on the universal Abelian varieties, giving new insights into the cohomological aspects of mixed Shimura varieties.
 As the techniques involved in such computations are quite different from the other parts of this paper, we decide to omit these computations.